School of Education 2016 Spring Commencement

 Graduate students must have an overall grade point average of 3.25 or greater.

-KDP officers will review point totals by April 21st to determine who is eligible for cords and will notify recipients directly.
+KDP officers will review point totals by mid-April to determine who is eligible for cords and will notify recipients directly.

 KDP distributes the honor cords.
 Recipients will be informed of this process in their notification letters.

-The color of the cords are purple and green.
-Please contact Kelly Williams at firstname.lastname@example.org, 734.355.9996, with any further questions.
+The colors of the cords are purple and green.
+Please contact KDP Chapter President Sarah Bernstein (firstname.lastname@example.org) with any further questions.

-Each year fifteen students enrolled in the School of Education are recognized for having attained academic distinction by establishing the highest university-wide grade-point averages among all School of Education undergraduates in that calendar year.
-Among these students, those who are graduating at this time are signified in the academic procession by the wearing of a light blue braid.
+Each year 15 students enrolled in the School of Education are recognized for having attained academic distinction by establishing the highest university-wide grade-point averages among all School of Education undergraduates in that calendar year.
+Among these students, those who are graduating at this time are signified in the academic procession by the wearing of a light blue and gold braid.

-Students receiving recognition will be notified and will be given a braid to wear for graduation.
+Students receiving recognition will be notified and will be given a light blue and gold braid to wear for graduation.

 Please check the honor cord requirements for your specific program.
 If you meet the honor cord requirements please contact that program for information on how to attain a cord for graduation.

-All Undergraduates, Master's and Doctoral Graduates: Please plan to arrive between 4:00 - 4:15 p.m. and meet on the ground floor (basement) of Hill Auditorium to check in, fill out your name card and organize for the academic procession.
+All Undergraduates, Master' and Doctoral Graduates: Please plan to arrive between 4:00 - 4:15 p.m. and meet in the balcony (third floor) of Hill Auditorium to check in, fill out your name card and organize for the academic procession.
 During the ceremony, the name of each recipient present will be read.
 The recipient will walk across the stage to be greeted by the dean and receive a memento of the event.

 Hill Auditorium will open to guests at 4:15 p.m.
 Guests should enter through the front doors and be seated by 4:55 p.m.
 Aside from the seating area reserved for graduates, it is general seating and guests may sit wherever they prefer.
 We anticipate that all guests will be able to be accommodated on the main floor and the mezzanine level.
 If additional seating is needed we will open the balcony for seating as well.
 Please encourage your guests to arrive early for a good seat.
 Guests are requested to remain seated throughout the program.